git-town/git-town/CONTRIBUTING.md

 # fix formatting issues
 bundle exec rake format  # Run formatters (fixes some lint errors)
 ```

+Note: the `rake xxx` commands above might have to be run as `bundle exec rake xxx`
+if you encounter issues.

 Git Town's [CI server](https://circleci.com/gh/Originate/git-town)
 automatically tests all commits and pull requests,